frj1001/Craftsman_Theme/README.md

 # Craftsman_Theme
-This is a landing page theme from codexthemes on handyman and craftsman built by HTML, CSS, Bootstrap and minimal Javascript
+This is a sample landing page theme from codexthemes on handyman and craftsman built by HTML, CSS, Bootstrap and minimal Javascript